 The Ford Bronco most likely has been sold out for the 2021 model year but the Ford Motor Company taking reservations for the 2022 model year.
 The First Edition models were the first to be sold out.

-When does Ford Bronco 2022 model year would be available?
+When will the 2022 Ford Bronco be available?

-Production for the 2022 model year Bronco will begin in late fourth quarter 2021, with vehicle arriving at dealers in the first quarter of 2022.
+Production for the 2022 model year Bronco will begin in the late fourth quarter of 2021, with vehicles arriving at dealers in the first quarter of 2022.

 How long is the wait for the Ford Bronco?